GIXLabs/TECHIN516/lab1/README.md

 **Q:** When I build the container, it seems to load forever, the last line says "Container started", how do I make it work?
 **A:** Press the bottom left corner of VS Code and select "Close Remote Conncetion".
 Then under the "Recent" choices, select "turtlebot4_ws [Dev Container]".

+**Q:** How do I record my screen on Ubuntu?
+**A:** The built-in screenshot tool works well.
+Search for it by pressing the Windows key and searching for "screenshot".

 ## Resources